 Hazard and Operability (HAZOP) Study

-To gain an understanding of the technique, application and limitations of the HAZOP study methodology, one of the most commonly-used hazard identification methods.
-This module does not provide detailed HAZOP facilitator training but does cover the skills needed and the work that the facilitator must do as part of the HAZOP Study.
+To gain an understanding of the technique, application and limitations of the HAZOP study methodology, one of the most commonly used hazard identification methods.
+This course does not provide detailed HAZOP facilitator training but does cover the skills needed and the work that the facilitator must do as part of the HAZOP Study.
 Students will have the opportunity to practise the technique.

 - Critically review the HAZOP technique and examples of output

 - Analyse how the HAZOP technique can be applied at the different stages of a project’s lifecycle such as FEED, detailed design, revalidation and decommissioning

 - Prepare for a HAZOP workshop, determine the skills and actions necessary to lead a HAZOP and how to generate a HAZOP report

 F2F (2 days)

 Education, skills or experience equivalent to undergraduate level.
 Risktec courses: Principles of Risk Management, Hazard Identification.